Jeremejevite: Properties

-Jeremejevite is a mineral which shows pleochroic properties, which is an optical phenomenon meaning the color of the mineral appears as if it changes colors depending on the axis it is viewed on.
+Jeremejevite is a mineral that shows pleochroic properties, which is an optical phenomenon in which the mineral's color appears to change depending on the angle at which it is viewed.
 Blue specimens from Namibia show a light cornflower blue to colorless to light yellow pleochroism, while yellow materials show light yellow to colorless pleochroism.
-This mineral is piezoelectric, meaning that if it is under mechanical stress, it generates electricity.
+This mineral is also piezoelectric, meaning that it would generate electricity when under mechanical stress.

 Mining and localities

 Jeremejevite occurs as a late hydrothermal phase in granitic pegmatites in association with albite, tourmaline, quartz and rarely gypsum.
 It has also been reported in the Pamir Mountains of Tajikistan, Namibia and in micro-crystalline form at the Eifel district, Germany.
 It was first found in facetable form in Namibia, which were blue-green pyramidal crystals up to 2 cm.
 Later, there was a new source revealed in Namibia, near Usakos in 2001.
 Nowadays, most of the stones on the market are from that deposit.